Lawyer tells Australian court Geoffrey Rush barely eating

+The affidavit submitted on Monday said the actor had suffered "tremendous emotional and social hardship" since The Daily Telegraph accused him of inappropriate behavior toward an actress in 2015.

-SYDNEY (AP) — Oscar-winning actor Geoffrey Rush has become virtually housebound, barely eats and wakes each morning with a “terrible sense of dread” since a Sydney newspaper alleged inappropriate behavior toward an actress, his lawyer swore in an affidavit.
+SYDNEY — Oscar-winning actor Geoffrey Rush has become virtually housebound, barely eats and wakes each morning with a “terrible sense of dread” since a Sydney newspaper alleged inappropriate behavior toward an actress, his lawyer swore in an affidavit.

 Lawyer Nicholas Pullen’s affidavit submitted to the Australian Federal Court in Sydney on Monday said the 66-year-old Australian actor had suffered “tremendous emotional and social hardship” since The Daily Telegraph accused him in December of inappropriate behavior toward actress Eryn Jean Norvill during the Sydney Theatre Company’s production of “King Lear” in 2015.